ndrewtl/airspace-jekyll/_posts/2018-01-25-qualitative.md

 <a name="format"></a>

-Getting qualitative data into a tidy format for analysis can take some time.
+Getting qualitative data into a suitable format for analysis is a key pre-requisite for success - you're setting yourself up for the coding fun to follow!
 Most analytical tools are best suited to numerical datasets, so some coercion is needed to generate numerical values from our qualitative observations.
-Remember when you are designing a survey to consider how you will analyse the data, this will make it much easier later on.
+When you are designing a survey, emember to consider how you will analyse the data, draw out how you imagine your graphs will look, etc., this will make it much easier later on.

 Some of the questions in this data set were designed on a five point scale, also known as a Likert scale.
 Each column in the dataframe contains responses to a single question.
 You can Look at the values contained in the column titled  `sustainability_daily_think` entering this code: